Build a large dresser with 6 large drawers for tons of clothing storage.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 And this classic 6 drawer dresser is part of a bedroom set.
-The matching 4 drawer dresser, tall 7 drawer dresser, and 3 drawer nightstand plans are coming soon.
-You can find the matching 1 drawer nightstand plans here.
+You can find the matching 4 drawer dresser, tall 7 drawer dresser and 1 drawer nightstand plans already.
+The coordinating 3 drawer nightstand plans are coming soon.

 PB Farmhouse Dresser Dupe